Getting Started with Service Foundry Builder using Bootstrap Job

 6. Create service-foundry-builder job using Helm chart

-$ helm install service-foundry-builder service-foundry/service-foundry-builder \
+$ helm install service-foundry-builder \

--n service-foundry --create-namespace
+-n service-foundry --create-namespace \

 7. Check Kubernetes resources created by Service Foundry Builder